ankurkrr/Financial-Analysis-Agents/README.md

 ## Design Choices

-1. **Local LLM Processing**:
+1. **Hosted LLM Processing (Gemini)**:

-   - Using Ollama with llama2-3b for complete data privacy
+   - Using Gemini via Google's Generative Language API for high-quality LLM responses
-   - Local processing eliminates API costs and latency
+   - Requires an API key (create at https://aistudio.google.com/api-keys) and configuration in `.env`
-   - Suitable for sensitive financial analysis
+   - Easier to scale and keep up-to-date with model improvements
 2. **Modular Tool Design**:

    - Each tool is self-contained with clear responsibilities
    - Easy to extend or modify individual components
    - Tools can be tested and debugged independently
 3. **Async Processing**:

    - FastAPI's async support for handling multiple requests
    - Non-blocking database operations
    - Efficient document processing pipeline
 4. **Data Persistence**:

    - MySQL for structured data storage
    - Audit trail of all analyses
    - Easy retrieval of historical forecasts